ESF-Works

 Objectives

-• Supporting companies’ skills shortages through bespoke and generic training
+• Supporting companies’ skills shortages through bespoke and generic training.

-• Developing and assisting people by giving them the necessary transferable skills they need in order to remain in or enter into the engineering sector
+• Developing and assisting people by giving them the necessary, transferable skills they need in order to remain in or enter into the engineering sector.

-• Offering secondments, mentoring and coaching opportunities to support the sector's HR and operational needs.
+• Offering secondments, mentoring and coaching opportunities to support the sectors HR and operational needs.

 At the heart of the MEIRG is a confidential web-based recruitment database using C-Web.
 Participating companies display vacancies on the MEIRG site and view prospective candidates.
 People looking for new job opportunities in the manufacturing engineering sector are able to job search easily and quickly for current vacancies.
 Individuals register their details and access a job matching service, through which they are personally matched against any suitable vacancies.